Shasthojoy/lycheejs-guide/software-bots/lycheejs-helper.md

 - `lycheejs://` protocol interaction
 - `start`, `stop`, `file` and `edit` project interaction
 - `cmd`, `web` for CLI and Browser interaction
-- `env:<fertilizer>` to execute code in a specific environment
+- `env:<platform>` to execute code in a specific environment

-It has several use cases, such as the `lycheejs://` protocol interaction, `boot`ing and `unboot`ing of the `lycheejs-harvester`,
+It has several use cases, such as the `lycheejs://` protocol interaction, `boot`ing and `unboot`ing of the `lycheejs-harvester`, and integration with the project's or library's filesystem.

-You can use it, for example, to quickly write tests or prototypes with the lychee.js APIs without having to create a full-blown project.
+The `env:<platform>` feature is made for prototypical usage and quick n' dirty demos that can be built in a single file with lychee.js without having to have a full Project structure.

-## Environment Interaction (`env:Platform`)
+## Environment Interaction (`env:platform` and `which:platform`)

-You can use the lychee.js Helper for Rapid Prototyping purposes.
-If you want to play around with an API without wanting to have all the lychee.js Engine Definition overhead, you can simply create a JS file and let the helper execute it in the target environment.
+The lychee.js Helper can be used for Rapid Prototyping purposes.
+It is possible to play around with an API without having to have a lychee.js Project structure.

+A single JS file can be directly executed in the target environment using either a shebang (`#!/usr/bin/lycheejs-helper env:node`) or the bash (`lycheejs-helper env:node file.js`).

 ```bash
 # Reports the Path to a specific Runtime